dougeby/IntuneDocs/intune/vpn-settings-ios.md

 Depending on the settings you choose, not all values in the following list are configurable.

 ## Base VPN settings
+Actual settings depend on the VPN connection type you select.
 - **Connection name**: Enter a name for this connection.
 End users see this name when they browse their device for a list of available VPN connections.
+- **Custom domain name**: This static domain prepopulates the sign-in field within the Zscaler app.
+If you skip this field, the user's Azure Active Directory domain is used instead."
-- **IP address or FQDN**: Enter the IP address or fully qualified domain name (FQDN) of the VPN server that devices connect.
+- **IP address or FQDN**: The IP address or fully qualified domain name (FQDN) of the VPN server that devices connect with.
 For example, enter **192.168.1.1** or **vpn.contoso.com**.
+- **Enable strict enforcement**: Prevent users from accessing network resources until successfully logged into the Zscaler app.
+- **Organization's cloud name**: Cloud name is provided by Zscaler.
-- **Authentication method**: Choose how devices authenticate to the VPN server from:
+- **Authentication method**: Choose how devices authenticate to the VPN server.
   - **Certificates**: Under **Authentication certificate**, select an existing SCEP or PKCS certificate profile to authenticate the connection.
 [Configure certificates](certificates-configure.md) provides some guidance about certificate profiles.
   - **Username and password**: End users must enter a username and password to sign in to the VPN server.

     > [!NOTE]
     > If username and password are used as the authentication method for Cisco IPsec VPN, they must deliver the SharedSecret through a custom Apple Configurator profile.